 Momentum Engine

-A CRM paradigm where the system helps sustain deal velocity through proactive alerts, actions, and task prep.
+A CRM paradigm focused on sustaining deal velocity through proactive alerts, automated actions, and intelligent prioritization.

 Next Best Action (NBA)